-When a Waiver recipient is absent from the home for reasons other than institutionalization, the county office will not be notified unless the recipient does not return home within 30 days.
-If after 30 days the recipient has not returned home and the providers can no longer deliver services as prescribed by the Plan of Care (e.g., the recipient has left the state and the return date is unknown), the DHS RN will notify the county office via DHS-3330 and action will be taken by the caseworker to close the Waiver case.
+When a Waiver recipient is absent from the home for reasons other than institutionalization, the County Office will not be notified unless the recipient does not return home within 30 days.
+If after 30 days the recipient has not returned home and the providers can no longer deliver services as prescribed by the service plan (e.g., the recipient has left the state and the return date is unknown), the DHS RN will notify the County Office and action will be taken by the eligibility worker to close the Waiver case.

 NOTE: The DHS RN may reassess an individual any time it is deemed appropriate.
-If in the professional judgment of the nurse, circumstances have changed or an individual's overall medical condition has changed, a reassessment will be performed.
+If, in the professional judgment of the nurse, circumstances have changed or an individual's overall medical condition has changed, a reassessment will be performed.